 - Is there anything missing on this page?

-If you aren't able to interview or survey your users, check out our marketing research we conduct each year on engineers and technical buyers marketing preferences.
+If you aren't able to interview or survey your users, check out our marketing we conduct each year on engineers and technical buyers marketing preferences.
 Based on our research, engineers prefer websites to be constructed with concise information with links to in-depth content.

 According to our research on engineers and technical buyers, engineers prefer web pages with concise information with links to in-depth content.